 The poem is a masterpiece of decorous wit, though a miniature masterpiece.
 The wit takes several forms.
 It works through the imagery, for one thing.
 In addition, the wit works through the imagery, for one thing.
 In addition, the wit works through puns; but the best wit plays with the twin beauties of eyes and of voice which compose the fair singer.

-The style of the poem shows that compression and concentration which are characteristics of the bulk of poetry of all the metaphysical poets.
+The style of The Fair Singer shows that compression and concentration which are characteristics of the bulk of poetry of all the metaphysical poets.
 Every stanza of the poem here is packed with meaning and can be expanded into at least a page.